 Search the Marketplace for

-Barracuda CloudGen Firewall for Azureand click Barracuda CloudGen Firewall for Azure Solution.
+Barracuda CloudGen Firewall & SD-WAN for Azureand click Barracuda CloudGen Firewall & SD-WAN for Azure.

 - In the next window, click Create.